akuklev/LiterateKotlin/README.md

 We envision at least two solvers: Linear solver precisely as in Knuth's METAPOST (in particular, solves the example above) and, in the distant future, a deep unification solver as defined in [The Verse Calculus paper](https://simon.peytonjones.org/assets/pdfs/verse-icfp23.pdf) by Simon Peyton Jones, Guy Steele et al., that possesses enormous expressive power, elegantly subsuming both Prolog and Datalog.

-# Part II: Default behavior
+# Changing default behavior
 While being very radical, all of the above suggestions are merely syntactic surgar, they are almost exclusively limited to parser and IDE.
 Yet they are not quite enough to make Kotlin appealing as a substution for “pseudocode”.

 ## Pythonic integers
 Academic pseudocode assumes the default integer type to be overflow-free as in Python.
-The operator `/` is always used as the true division operator even when both operands are integer.
-For integer division, an additional operator `//` (as in Python) should be introduced.
+The operator `(/)` is always used as the true division operator even when both operands are integer.
+For integer division, an additional operator `(//)` (as in Python) should be introduced.

-## ..OrNull
-Many methods in Kotlin standard library come in two variants like `.first` and `.firstOrNull`.
-In Kotlin, there is an operator ( !!) that converts any value to a non-nullable type and throws an exception if the value is null.
-Invoking `x.first` is almost the same as `x.firstOrNull!!` with only difference being the exception thrown in case `x` is empty. `x.first` would produce a meaningfull exception `NoSuchElement`, while `( !!)` can only throw `NullPointerException`s.
-It is highly desirable to have
-“annotated nulls” so that `( !!)` operator could throw more meaningfull exceptions.
-With annotated nulls we could make `..OrNull` default behavior and use `.first!!` whenever throwing an exception is preferrable.

 ## Operator attribution and type classes
 In accordance with their mathematical semantics, expressions like `2 + 3` should interpreted as `Int.plus(2, 3)` rather than `2.plus(3)`, i.e. arithmetic operators are considered to be properties belonging to companion objects of the given numeric type rather than methods of number objects themselves.

-# Part III: Semantic extensions
+# Semantic extensions

 ## Type classes
 Since we mentioned companion objects containing operators like “plus”, we should also mention that the notion of type-classes is indispensable in many academic contexts.
 In Kotlin, one can define